Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 Step 2: Get organized.

-After this self-reflection, I recommend getting organized.
+After this self-reflection, we recommend getting organized.
 Find and research the companies you want to work for and begin looking into jobs you find interesting.
 Draft a general cover letter that can be tailored, along with your resume.
 It’s a good idea to make a broad version of both your resume and your cover letter, but don’t forget to customize them for the companies and the jobs you apply to.
 For instance, make sure your vision statement aligns with the business goals of the company.

-For the well-organized college graduate – the Type As, like me – consider creating a trackable spreadsheet where you record all of your efforts.
-It can be overwhelming to research companies and look for jobs that fit what you’re looking for, which is why I highly recommend tracking.
+For the well-organized college graduate – the Type As – consider creating a trackable spreadsheet where you record all of your efforts.
+It can be overwhelming to research companies and look for jobs that fit what you’re looking for, which is why we highly recommend tracking.
 Tabs on an Excel spreadsheet, for example, can be labeled “companies,” “jobs,” “key contacts” and “other research.”
 Include dates when you applied, career site URLs and record contact you’ve had with the company so those details don’t get lost in your inbox – or worse, you draw a blank when someone from your dream employer contacts you.

 Update this document in real-time and as often as you can.
 It can be reassuring to look back at the tracker when you’re feeling like things aren’t going the way you thought they would be or when it’s taking longer than you expected to find the job you want – it’s likely you’ve put in a lot of effort, and sometimes a visual representation of that work can spur you on.